 One way or another, Ethan’s determined to show Carter they belong together.
 Then Ethan receives tragic news.
 Suddenly he must turn to Carter for strength and support.
 Will Carter come through when Ethan needs him most?

 Ethan and Carter.
-Two souls whose fate will cross not knowing at first that they’re meant for each other.
+Two souls whose fate will cross, not knowing at first that they are made for each other.
 It was quick tho.
 True love works fast at times.

-Carter with his debilitating shyness due to Tourette syndrome didn’t hinder him from finally accepting he deserves someone like Ethan.
+Carter, with his debilitating shyness due to Tourette syndrome, finally accepting he deserves someone like Ethan.
 Some who can give him true love.
-His been burned in the past by the so-called “perfect matches,” but with Ethan, it looks like he found his forever.
+He’s been burned in the past by the so-called “perfect matches,” but with Ethan, it looks like he found his forever.
 Carter with his wonderful loving heart.
 Someone who will protect Ethan and someone who also needs protection.
 Carter Stevenson is one incredible character.

-And we have the minor characters who made such strong impact in the story.
-Ethan’s parents, Liz and Nolan are a fantastic pair of parents.
+And we have the minor characters who made such a strong impact in the story.
+Ethan’s parents, Liz and Nolan, are fantastic pairs of parents.
 Their unconditional love for Ethan is just too beautiful.
 Ethan’s younger brother Elliot and his teenage angst.
-My heart just melt for him.
-His love for Ethan may not be that transparent but it’s there and it’s wonderful.
-Then there’s Vera, Andy, Alice, Horatio and the gang…everyone’s just wonderfully supportive that you’d wish a lot of these people exists in the real world.
+My heart melts for him.
+His love for Ethan may not be that transparent, but it’s there, and it’s terrific.
+Then there’s Vera, Andy, Alice, Horatio, and the gang…everyone’s wonderfully supportive that you’d wish a lot of these people exists in the real world.

-For my friends who haven’t read a single LGBTQI books, I would encourage you to start with this beautiful book by Ryan Loveless and if you simply are looking for something that will touch your heart, something that will make you smile and something that will remind you the power of true love (mushy I know) regardless of theme and genre – then this book’s the one you’ve been looking for.
+For my friends who haven’t read a single LGBTQI book, I would encourage you to start with this beautiful book by Ryan Loveless.
+If you simply are looking for something that will touch your heart, something that will make you smile and something that will remind you of the power of true love (mushy I know) regardless of theme and genre – then this book’s the one you’ve been looking for.

 Rating: 5 out of 5 stars